Kusanagi8200/KUZ-LLM-DUO-PROJECT/README.md

 The real interest of the lab will lie in this integration layer, meaning the way multiple technical components will be connected cleanly in order to create a continuous inference loop between two model instances.

-The installation has not started yet.
+The installation is done.
 This document therefore presents the planned architecture, the tools that will be used, and the way the lab will be built from a technical perspective.

 ___________________________________________________________________________________________________________________
 #### ``OVERALL ARCHITECTURE``